musicalculinarists/beautiful-jekyll/_posts/2020-25-03-Childish_Gambino_3_15_20.md

 ![A late February day where it felt like summer.
 Also, have I mentioned that I go to the University of California, Berkeley yet?](https://paper-attachments.dropbox.com/s_CCABF518057584DCDE5500BCDBD3C2C3DFA1CBCF38A980A150BF9D0395D7198C_1585180213587_60445098352__C78AE6D9-A41C-4541-A6E3-43BF798672AF.JPG)

 We’ve all heard this song already, so you know how it goes.

+{: .box-note}
+It does indeed feel like summer.

 **47.48**
 It’s got a funkiness, and the outro with Donald Glover and his son, is really really sweet.
 Despite the funkiness, the lyrics (“Don’t worry ‘bout tomorrow”—semi-ironic?) make it feel almost like a lullaby at times.
 It’s not bad but at 6ish minutes long, the song feels a little overlong, and you have to resist the temptation to switch tracks.